This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Assign Credentials

 If any JSL commands in your refresh script require credentials to access an external server or database, you can securely add and assign those credentials.
 In the refresh script, your credentials are represented by generic placeholders (%_PWD_% and %_UID_%) and are not visible.
-When the refresh script runs, the generic placeholders are replaced with the actual credentials.
+When the refresh script runs, the script replaces the generic placeholders with the actual credentials.

 1.